garrettreed/notebook/databases/notes.md

 ### 1NF

 -   The information is stored in a relational table with primary key.
--   Each column contains only atomic values.
+-   Each column contains only atomic (incapable of being divided) values.
 -   No repeating groups of columns.
 -   Atomic value: Value that cannot be divided